shneoh/k3s_infra_training/day3/lab15/src/introduction.md

 <hr/>
 <br/>

-For `videos-web` to get any content, it needs to make a call to `playlists-api`
+For `videos-web` to get any content, it needs to make a api call to `playlists-api`

 ```
 +------------+     +---------------+